 Please click here to see a normalized depiction of the actual and projected results for the just-concluded quarter, as well as the quarterly Income Statements for the last couple of years.
 Please note that our organization of revenues, expenses, gains, and losses, which we use for all analyses, can and often does differ in material respects from company-used formats.
 The standardization facilitates cross-company comparisons.

-Revenue in the October quarter increased 1.4 percent, from $16.4 billion last year to $16.6 billion in the most recent three months.
-Our estimate for the quarter, which was derived from the company's sales guidance for the fiscal year and from seasonal patterns, was spot-on.
+Revenue in the January quarter increased 3.8 percent, from $14.6 billion last year to $15.1 billion in the most recent three months.
+Revenue beat our $14.85 billion estimate for the quarter by 2 percent.
+Our estimate was derived from the company's sales guidance.

-Comparable (akin to same-store) sales in the third quarter grew 1.4 percent.
-Encouragingly, the comparable stores growth rate got better in each month of the quarter.
+Comparable (akin to same-store) sales in the fourth quarter grew 3.9 percent.
+This was the fifth consecutive quarter of positive comparable-store sales.

-The Cost of Goods Sold increased to $10.9 billion (65.7 percent of Revenue) from $10.8 billion in the year-earlier quarter.
-The latest amount translates into a Gross Margin of 34.3 percent, about 30 basis points more profitable than the 34.0-percent margin achieved in last year's third quarter.
-Home Depot attributed the margin expansion to lower deferred interest, commodity price inflation, portfolio management, and the mix of merchandise sold.
+The Cost of Goods Sold increased to $9.9 billion (65.3 percent of Revenue) from $9.6 billion in the year-earlier quarter.
+The latest amount translates into a Gross Margin of 34.7 percent, about 25 basis points more profitable than the 34.4-percent margin achieved in last year's fourth quarter.
+Home Depot attributed the margin expansion to lower levels of "clearance inventory" at U.S. stores.

-Depreciation and Amortization charges of $400 million were 6.5 percent lower than last year.
-This reduction was the result of the company having a smaller base of fixed assets.
-The Depreciation expense was 2.4 percent less than our $410 million target for the quarter.
+Depreciation and Amortization charges of $399 million were 4.3 percent lower than last year because the company has a smaller base of fixed assets.
+The Depreciation expense was essentially identical to our $400 million target for the quarter.

-At $3.84 billion, Sales, General, and Administrative expenses in the latest quarter were almost the same as last year's $3.87 billion.
-As a percentage of Revenue, these expenses were trimmed from 23.7 percent to 23.1 percent.
+At $3.81 billion, Sales, General, and Administrative expenses in the latest quarter were slightly less than last year's $3.87 billion.
+As a percentage of Revenue, SG&A expenses were cut from 26.6 percent to 25.2 percent.

-Subtracting the various operating expenses discussed above from Revenue yields Operating Income of $1.45 billion, up 14.6 percent from $1.26 billion in the year-earlier quarter.
-The increase can be credited to Revenue growth, the better Gross Margin, and less burdensome Depreciation charges.
+Subtracting the various operating expenses discussed above from Revenue yields Operating Income of $1.04 billion, up 43 percent from $727 million in the year-earlier quarter.
+The increase can be credited to Revenue growth, the better Gross Margin, and lower Depreciation charges.

 Full disclosure: Long HD at time of writing.